lunatech-labs/lunatech-labs.github.com/services/_posts/2012-01-01-team-extension.md

 Team extension is increasing a team’s capabilities in a specific expertise.
 Team extension is not about simply growing the size of a team, but rather about increasing the team’s effectiveness without reducing its efficiency.
 This is achieved by adding an expert to an existing team, within a clear context of roles, responsibilities, process and deliverables.

-The expertise might be in a:

-* specific technology, e.g. the [Play Framework](play-framework-support-services) or [JBoss Rules](jboss-rules-implementation) (a.k.a.
-Drools)
-* technical role, e.g. user-experience design, web services architecture
-* software development role, e.g. [Scrum Master](interim-scrum-master), Scrum Product Owner, functional designer.

-Optionally, team extension can involve knowledge transfer so that the team acquires the new capability and is not dependent on an external expert in the long term.

 ## Goals